How to Get Presale Tickets with Your Credit Card

 How to get presale tickets with Citi

 Citi provides all Citi credit card and Citibank debit card customers access to Citi Entertainment benefits.
-Citi Entertainment is an entertainment access program provided by Citi that offers opportunities for cardmembers to purchase tickets to thousands of events, including dining experiences, sporting events, and more.
+Citi Entertainment is an entertainment access program provided by Citi that offers opportunities for cardmembers to purchase tickets to thousands of events, including dining experiences, sporting events, concerts, and more.

 2. Look for presale events.
 Most events should have an option to “Buy Now” or “Buy Presale Tickets.”
 For presale tickets, find an event that has the “Buy Presale Tickets” option and select it.